The home of the North Star Underground Railroad Museum, the

 A series of informative displays depict the debate over slavery and how it divided many of our churches.
 A leg iron found hidden in a nearby Quaker home is the centerpiece.
 A regional exhibit identifies safe-houses and illuminates the lives of men and women who represented every stage of the antislavery struggle—from petitions to war.

 The Champlain Line of the Underground Railroad encompassed the Upper Hudson River, the Champlain Canal, and Lake Champlain.
 Runaway slaves who reached these waterways took steamboats, barges and canal boats as part of their northward journey.
 Stagecoach and railroad lines from New York City and New England provided land routes into the region.
 Lake Champlain was a Gateway to Freedom.

 NCUGRHA's office and research collection are located in the Heritage Center.

-The Museum and the Center are open 7 days a week, from 9 am to 4 pm from Memorial Day (opening early—May 4—for 2013 season) to Columbus Day.
+The Museum and the Center are open 7 days a week, from 9 am to 4 pm from the first Saturday in May to the last Saturday in October.
 The Museum can be opened for private tours by appointment throughout the year.
 Admission is free but donations are gratefully accepted.

 The Museum gift shop offers a selection of items and books about the Underground Railroad.
 NCUGRHA members receive a 10% discount on gift shop purchases.